microsoft/qsharp-language/Specifications/Language/1_ProgramStructure/4_SpecializationDeclarations.md

 ```

-The declaration for an operation `SWAP` in the example above, that exchanges the state of two qubits `q1` and `q2`, declares an explicit specialization for its adjoint version and its controlled version.
-While the implementations for `Adjoint SWAP` and `Controlled SWAP` are thus user defined, the compiler still needs to generate the implementation for the combination of both functors (`Controlled Adjoint SWAP`, which is the same as `Adjoint Controlled SWAP`).
+### Auto-generation directives

 When determining how to generate a certain specialization, the compiler will prioritize user defined implementations, meaning if an adjoint specialization is user defined and a controlled specialization is auto-generated, then the controlled adjoint specialization is generated based on the user defined adjoint, and vice versa.
 In this case, both specializations are user defined.
 As the auto-generation of an adjoint implementation is subject to more limitation, the controlled adjoint specialization in this case will default to generating the controlled specialization of the explicitly defined implementation of the adjoint specialization.

 In the case of the `SWAP` implementation, the better option, however, is to adjoint the controlled specialization to avoid unnecessarily conditioning the execution of the first and the last `CNOT` on the state of the control qubits.
-We can force the compiler to generate the controlled adjoint specialization based on the manually specified implementation of the controlled version by adding an explicit declaration for the controlled adjoint version that specifies a *generation directive*.
+Adding an explicit declaration for the controlled adjoint version that specifies a suitable *generation directive* forces the compiler to generate the controlled adjoint specialization based on the manually specified implementation of the controlled version instead.
 Such an explicit declaration of a specialization that is to be generated by the compiler takes the form
 ```qsharp
     controlled adjoint invert;
 ```